 The regulatory framework to which the Intesa Sanpaolo Group is subject is furthermore open to ongoing changes.
 In particular, on 23 November 2016, the European Commission presented a comprehensive package of reforms to further strengthen the resilience of EU banks (the "EU Banking Reform").
 The proposals contained in the EU Banking Reform amend many of the existing provisions set forth in the CRD IV Package, the BRRD and the SSM Regulation (each as defined below).
 These proposals are now being submitted for consideration by the European Parliament and Council.
-Until such time as the proposals are formally approved by the European Parliament and Council, there can be no assurance as to whether, or when, the proposed amendments will be adopted, whether they will be adopted in the manner as currently proposed in the EU Banking Reform package and the impact (if any) they will have on the Group's results of operations, business and financial condition.
+Until such time as the proposals are formally approved by the European Parliament and Council, there can be no assurance as to whether, or when, the proposed amendments will be adopted and whether they will be adopted in the manner as currently proposed in the EU Banking Reform package.